DesenTao/baty.net-hugo/content/_index.md

 I blog at **[jack.baty.net](https://jack.baty.net/)** ✒️

+I've also been having a ball at my new wiki: [Rudimentary Lathe](https://rudimentarylathe.org).

 You can email me at [jack@baty.net](mailto:jack@baty.net) ✉️

 If you use ProtonMail and prefer a more secure method: [jbaty@pm.me](mailto:jbaty@pm.me) ✉️